Chelan/Douglas County Master Gardeners

 - Plant Diagnosis Clinics - WSU Chelan County Extension office, 400 Washington Street, Wenatchee

 - Wenatchee Farmers Market, Saturdays, June - Sept.

 - Community Education Garden at Springwater & Western, Wenatchee, WA.
 Features roses, dahlias, vegetables, water-wise and native plants, a shade garden, and utility friendly trees, and deer resistant evergreens.
-Third Sundays in the Garden are 3-5 pm in May through October.

 - Xeriscape Demonstration Garden along the Columbia River- Wednesday mornings April-October.